iNavFlight/inav/docs/GPS_fix_estimation.md

 Also you have to specify criuse airspeed of the plane.

-The get cruise airspeed, make test flight.
+To find out cruise airspeed, make a test flight.
 Enable ground speed display on OSD.
 Flight in CRUISE mode in two opposite directions.
 Take average speed.

 Cruise airspeed is specified in cm/s.